-- Describe the CMS requirements the board must enter into a written agreement if the hospital wants to provide telemedicine services;
+- Describe that CMS requires that the board must enter into a written agreement if the hospital wants to enter into a telemedicine contract;

-- Discuss the CMS list of emergency drugs and equipment that every critical access hospital must have; and
+- Discuss that CMS has a list of emergency drugs and emergency equipment that every CAH must have;

-- Discuss recommendations to do a gap analysis to ensure compliance with all of the hospital CoPs.
+- Discuss recommendations to do a gap analysis to ensure compliance with all the hospital CoPs.

-- Explain the responsibilities of the pharmacist that include developing, supervising and coordinating activities of the pharmacy;
+- Explain the responsibilities of the pharmacists that include developing, supervising, and coordinating activities of the pharmacy;

 - Recall the requirements for security and storage of medications, medication carts and anesthesia carts; and